 That said, it isn’t just new businesses that need to have a grasp on their brand activation, established ones do too.
 Particularly if they are planning on rebranding and want to make sure that clients, customers and target audience are aware of those changes.

-Brand marketing and brand activation are similar, however, as the name suggests brand activation isn’t always as ongoing as brand marketing, which is when businesses try to promote and market their brands in the long term.
+Brand marketing and brand activation are similar; however, as the name suggests brand activation isn’t as open-ended as brand marketing, which is when businesses try to promote and market their brands in the long term.

 How to activate a brand

 The great thing about brand activation is that there is a variety of ways to approach it.
 One of the simplest has to be with experiential marketing.
-This is when a company gets it brand out there by allowing people to experience it first hand.
-Some companies do this by creating marketing or advertising campaigns that allow the public to experience what the service or product can offer.
+This is when a company gets it brand out there by allowing people to experience it firsthand.
+Some companies do this by creating marketing or advertising campaigns which allow the public to experience what the service or product can offer.
 Experiential Marketing is a very interesting movement which I will explore in a subsequent post.

 Some companies take a more straightforward approach and decide to hand out free samples of their product.
 Both of these are great ways to get noticed and get people talking.

-For any brand activation, the key is to make sure the business is using the other channels open to it.
-Social media is most powerful one, it can take a business from no followers to many thousands in no time at all, simply because social media encourages sharing, which expands brand reach.
+For any brand activation, the key is to make sure the business is using the other channels available to it.
+Social media is the most powerful one.
+It can take a business from no followers to many thousands in no time at all, simply because social media encourages sharing, which expands brand reach.

 Once a brand is activated and people know about it, then comes the hard part of making sure that the level of brand awareness stays high and that people remain interested in what the brand has to offer.

-This what I've learnt from Alt Summit and I can’t wait to return next year.
+This is what I've learned from Alt Summit and I can’t wait to return next year.